Vincentvanleeuwen/web-app-from-scratch-2021/README.md

 <!-- Maybe a table of contents here? 📚 -->

 <!-- How about a section that describes how to install this project? 🤓 -->
+## Learning goals

+* _You can add structure to your code by applying patterns.
+You can defend the choice for the chosen patterns_
+* _You can retrieve data, manipulate it and dynamically convert it to html elements using templating_
+* _You understand how you can work with an external API using asynchronous code_
+* _You understand how you can manage state in your application and you inform the user of state where necessary_

 ## Installation guide

 ```jsx